scaleoutsean/eseries-perf-analyzer/README.md

 **Q:** What happens if the controller (specified by `--api` IPv4 address or `API=` in `docker-compose.yml`) fails?

 **A:** You will notice it quickly because you'll stop getting metrics.
 Then fix the controller or change the setting to the other controller and restart the collector container.
 It is also possible to use `--api 5.5.5.1 5.5.5.2` to round-robin requests to two controllers.
-Then if one fails you should see 50% less metric delivered to Grafana, and get a hint.
-I haven't tried multiple controllers in docker-compose.yaml, but I'd first try `API=5.5.5.1 5.5.5.2`.
+If one fails you should see 50% less metric delivered to Grafana, and get a hint.
+Or, in docker-compose.yaml: `API=5.5.5.1 5.5.5.2`.

-**Q:** I tried to run Collector on the same host as EPA InfluxDB and Grafana, and `--dbAddress localhost:8086` (or `DB_ADDRESS=7.7.7.7`) doesn't work.
-Why?

-**A:** Because InfluxDB is not listening on `localhost`, but on `influxdb` interface.
-If you're on the same host you can use the external IPv4 address of InfluxDB VM (`--dbAddress 7.7.7.7:8086`).

-**Q:** Can E-Series' WWN change?
+**Q:** Can the E-Series' WWN change?

 **A:** Normally it can't, but it's theoretically [possible](https://kb.netapp.com/Advice_and_Troubleshooting/Data_Storage_Software/E-Series_SANtricity_Software_Suite/WWNs_changed_after_offline_replacement_of_tray_0).
 Should that happen you'd have to update your configuration and restart Collector container.

-## Component versions

-This fork of EPA was tested with E-Series SANtricity 11.74, current Docker CE, Docker Compose v1, and Ubuntu 22.04.
-It should work with other recent SANtricity versions and Linux distributions.